Transgender: Non-binary identity

-Transvestism and cross-dressing
+Cross-dressing (transvestism)

-A transvestite is a person who cross-dresses, or dresses in clothes typically associated with the gender opposite the one they were assigned at birth.
-The term transvestite is used as a synonym for the term cross-dresser, although cross-dresser is generally considered the preferred term.
+A cross-dresser or crossdresser is a person who dresses in clothes typically associated with the gender opposite the one they were assigned at birth.
+The term transvestite was formerly used, although cross-dresser is now the preferred term.
 The term cross-dresser is not exactly defined in the relevant literature.
 Michael A. Gilbert, professor at the Department of Philosophy, York University, Toronto, offers this definition: "[A cross-dresser] is a person who has an apparent gender identification with one sex, and who has and certainly has been birth-designated as belonging to [that] sex, but who wears the clothing of the opposite sex because it is that of the opposite sex."
 This definition excludes people "who wear opposite sex clothing for other reasons", such as "those female impersonators who look upon dressing as solely connected to their livelihood, actors undertaking roles, individual males and females enjoying a masquerade, and so on.
 These individuals are cross dressing but are not cross dressers."
 Cross-dressers may not identify with, want to be, or adopt the behaviors or practices of the opposite gender and generally do not want to change their bodies medically or surgically.
 The majority of cross-dressers identify as heterosexual.

-The term transvestite and the associated outdated term transvestism are conceptually different from the term transvestic fetishism, as transvestic fetishist refers to those who intermittently use clothing of the opposite gender for fetishistic purposes.
-In medical terms, transvestic fetishism is differentiated from cross-dressing by use of the separate codes 302.3 in the Diagnostic and Statistical Manual of Mental Disorders (DSM) and F65.1 in the ICD.
+The term transvestite and the associated outdated term transvestism are different from the term transvestic disorder, as transvestic dısorder in the Unıted States Diagnostic and Statistical Manual of Mental Disorders (DSM) is sexual arousal from cross-dressing "that causes clinically significant distress or functional impairment in one or more important areas of life."
+In the International Classification of Diseases it is not a specıfıc dısorder, but is ın the more general category of paraphilic disorder but only if "associated with marked distress that is not simply a result of rejection or feared rejection of the arousal pattern by others or with significant risk of injury or death".